PriyaDevNow/The-Cobalt-Building-London/README.md

 ### **Bugs & Fixes**

+  - There were a number of bugs which I fixed during the build phase and the two main ones are as below.

 | Bug | Section | Fix |
 | :----| :----| :--------:|
 | Nesting button element in an anchor element | Navigation Bar | When running the W3C validation test, I discovered that I had made an error by placing a button element inside an anchor element for the Leaseholder Portal button.
 Semantically, this was incorrect.
 I was trying to put a hyperlink in a button.
 The options to solve this were presented in this [article](https://testbook.com/web-development/how-to-create-an-html-button-that-acts-like-a-link#:~:text=You%20can%20use%20the%20OnClick,to%20define%20the%20link%20address.) and I changed the code as per Option 1.
 I re-checked my HTML code with W3C Validator and my site to find the issue resolved. |